 All applicants who have met all applicable admissions requirements may complete their enrollment by signing an Enrollment Agreement and paying the registration fee.
-Enrollment becomes official only after the Enrollment Agreement has been reviewed, accepted, and signed by the Campus Director or other authorized school representative.
+Enrollment becomes official only after the Enrollment Agreement has been reviewed, accepted, and signed by an authorized school representative.
 The College will provide the student with a copy of the fully executed Enrollment Agreement.
 A student may register for classes at any time but may start class only on a specified starting date as listed in the Academic Calendar.
 Classes have a limited enrollment.